rdalen/Boxify/docs/enclosure.md

 The Base and Lid are designed together because they always belong to the same enclosure configuration.

-The enclosure adapts automatically to the selected PCB, Adapter Plate and configuration.
+The enclosure adapts automatically to the selected PCB Type, Adapter Plate and configuration.

 ---